 “Yvonne”, 2014, series of b/w photographs: 5 pieces, 65×43,3 cm

 “Nameless”, 2014, an experimental film in three parts: 10 min; 4 min; 3 min.
 30 sec.

 In collaboration with LGBT community: Elena Dapkūnaitė, Gabrielė Labanauskaitė, Virginija Popovaitė, Ieva Turevičiūtė and Eglė Visockė.

-The three-part experimental film “Nameless” (2014), composed mainly of photographs, is exhibited alongside.
-The participants tried to collect their own negative experiences as material for this film, by naming certain locations, situations, books, smells, etc. The film shows speechless comments of their own experiences, which are related to the daily life, routine.
+The video-installation “Nameless” (2014) is exhibited alongside.
+The participants tried to collect their own experiences as material for this work, by naming certain locations, situations, books and smells, etc, which they wish to erase from their own memory.
+The videos show visual comments on their own intimate experiences.